lgaudencio/geography-quiz/README.md

 * Difficulty Mode

     * The page will have four difficulty modes to choose from, the difficulties are: Easy, Medium, Hard and Extreme!
-    * This will allow the user to select a difficulty mode depending on their knowledge level and even go for a harder mode is they are feeling confident.
+    * This will allow the user to select a difficulty mode depending on their knowledge level and even go for a harder mode if they are feeling confident.

     ![Image of the four Difficulty Modes](docs/readme_images/difficulty-mode.png)